REBELinBLUE/kube-guide/3-tutorial.md

 ## Cluster Setup

-k3d is a tool for running a virtual cluster in Docker, the first step is to bootstrap a cluser, for this we will create 3 workers and direct port `80` on the local machine to port `80` on the cluster.
+k3d is a tool for running a virtual cluster in Docker, the first step is to bootstrap a cluster, for this we will create 3 workers and direct port `80` on the local machine to port `80` on the cluster.

 ```bash
 ❯ k3d create --name dev2 --api-port 6551 --publish 80:80 --workers 3